Decathlon/vitamin-web/CONTRIBUTING.md

 - For an issue, describe what you are fixing with your pull request and how you had found the defect.
 - If you are proposing an enhancement, describe what you are adding to the code (new function, performance enhancement, documentation update, changing an existing function, ...).

+#### Publish canary version

+On your newest pull request, it is possible to publish a canary version in order to test it on your project before the final publish.
+Why this ?
+Is to avoid all side effects on the components / css.
+You can make changes and test it before on your application before the release.

+To do that, you can apply the label "Publish canary :hatched_chick:" on your PR.
+A new github action will execute to publish a canary.
 ### Contribution acceptance criteria

 We love maintenable software and we are happy when some else than us is able to take the code, **understand it** and be able to change it.